 In this article, I will show how to compare the rate you’re paying on your credit card with the rate you might pay at Lending Club or Prosper.

-Check your rate at both, go with the best offer
+Check both sites, go with the best rate

 Won’t hurt your credit score.